jasonbeitler/External_NMAP_Auth/README.md

 # External_NMAP_Auth

 Just a repo with some automated NMAP Scans.
 They are all written in Ruby and will work with 1.9.x-2.x.
+This one uses Google Apps / Gmail for smtp auth.
+As much as I dislike Goolge, I have not had time to test it with anything else.
+Make sure you see the README in the script directory for required gems.

 Okay I lied.. there is a Masscan scripts as well. **WARNING** If you dont know how to use masscan or have not used it before, please for the love of Network Engineers look at the warnings of masscan.